 We think it's likely that Apple will update the MacBook Pro in June 2018, to coincide with WWDC.
-We may see new MacBook Pro models during the WWDC keynote.
+We may see new MacBook Pro models during the WWDC keynote on 4 June.
 Read all about the next Apple event here.

-However, we may not see a major update in 2018 - despite Apple head of design Jony Ive stating that he was aware of complaints about the models (as referrenced above).
+However, we may not see a major update in 2018 - despite Apple head of design Jony Ive stating that he was aware of complaints about the models (as referenced above).

-"Since Apple has not had a major upgrade to its MacBook product line since the releases of its new MacBook Pro devices at the end of 2016 and has no plan for one in 2018, the US-based vendor is planning to shift orders for models that are already in mass production to Foxconn to save costs and reduce risks," claims the report.
+The suggestion that Apple has no exciting plans for the MacBook in 2018 came from Digitimes sources in January 2018, who claimed that: "Since Apple has not had a major upgrade to its MacBook product line since the releases of its new MacBook Pro devices at the end of 2016 and has no plan for one in 2018, the US-based vendor is planning to shift orders for models that are already in mass production to Foxconn to save costs and reduce risks."

 2018 MacBook Pro: Design